aparna-panwar/url-shortening/README.md

 - **Prometheus**: `http://localhost:9090`
 - **Grafana**: `http://localhost:3000` (Default credentials: `admin/admin`)

+### 6. Triubleshooting
+- Make sure no other services are running on following ports.
+  1. 8080
+  2. 9090
+  3. 3000

 ## API Endpoints
+You can find the [postman collection](./src/main/resources/UrlShorteningApplication.postman_collection) for all the Rest APIs.

 ### 1. Shorten a long URL
     This API allows you to shorten long URLs by encoding them in Base62 and storing the mapping in a database.
 If the same URL is provided again, it will return the existing